 Cheap domain name registration (by price)

-Network Solutions: This registrar, one of the first, became VeriSign and recently went back to being Network Solutions.
+Network Solutions: This registrar, one of the first, became VeriSign and then went back to being Network Solutions.
 Yes, its a full-price domain name registrar with fewer bells and whistles than most, but this Mountain View, California-based company is rock solid.
 They also finally made their pricing page more-obvious.
-The base price is $34.99/year for domain registration with discounts up to 70% for pre-paying for a number of years.
-Currently Network Solutions offers a special of $24.99/year for three years.
-Email accounts start at $2 per month.
-Support is generally good.
+The base price is $34.99/year for domain registration with discounts for longer terms.
+Currently Network Solutions offers a teaster rate of $9.99 for the first year.
+Support is generally superb.

 Back to quick finder